fabiodellanna/docsify-poc/docs/README.md

 #### 8.8.4.2 Optimal data delivery

-In order for the recipient to have as much time as possible to manage the consignment, we recommend ordering service 1 “Notification upon proof of posting”.
-By specifying the handover date of the delivery (“DispatchDate”) and the product description (“Przl”), the recipient can also be informed of the expected delivery date beforehand.
+In order for the recipient to have as much time as possible to manage the consignment, we recommend ordering service 1 "Notification upon proof of posting".
+By specifying the handover date of the delivery ("DispatchDate") and the product description ("Przl"), the recipient can also be informed of the expected delivery date beforehand.

-The “Notification with delivery management option” can only be sent by E-Mail.
+The "Notification with delivery management option" can only be sent by E-Mail.

 If Swiss Post identifies the recipient as a registered user of the "My consignments" online service, he will not receive the notification with delivery management option.
 Instead, he will be forwarded to his login to access all services of "My consignments".

 With the field "DynPic" your logo can be transmitted.
 This will then be displayed in the notification.
 The image can have the following formats: jpg, jpeg, gif, png.
 The ideal resolution is 640x160 pixels.

-### 8.9 Printer models approved for “Barcode” web service
+### 8.9 Printer models approved for "Barcode" web service

-When your system receives them, you can forward the labels generated by the “Barcode” web service directly to a continuous label printer.
+When your system receives them, you can forward the labels generated by the "Barcode" web service directly to a continuous label printer.
 This is possible with printer language ZPL2.
 In order for this to work, the printer models used must support ZPL2 as a printer language, otherwise the quality requirements of the labels will not be met.

 Ideally you should use one of the printer models we have already homologated.
 To ensure adequate barcode print quality, you should always use high-quality shipping label materials.
 An overview of our homologated printer models is available at www.swisspost.ch/post-mypostbusiness-auftrag-druckermodelle.